Gharjwai: Synopsis

 The story revolves around Soro, a young Magar man who returns to his village in Rukum as a school teacher following the conclusion of People's movement.
 He falls deeply in love with a local girl, Binjuri.
 Their path to marriage, however, is complicated by Binjuri's father, who is determined to uphold a unique family and community tradition: his future son-in-law must agree to become a 'Gharjwai', a resident son-in-law who lives at bride's home.

-This tradition creates a dilemma for Soro, who is his parent's only son and is therefore bound by a separate familial responsibility to care for them and maintain his own patrilineal household.
+This tradition creates a dilemma for Soro, who is his parents' only son and is therefore bound by a separate familial responsibility to care for them and maintain his own patrilineal household.

 As Soro struggles to reconcile his love for Binjuri with his duty to his own family, Binjuri's father subjects him to a series of challenging and often unconventional tasks and trials.
 The film thus becomes a test of Soro's skills, commitment, and determination to prove he is worthy of being a 'Gharjwai', even as it examines the societal expectations and shifting gender roles in a community on the brink of cultural transition.